iamsomraj/Learning-Typescript/README.md

 7. Typed Arrays - In TS, we store same type of elements in the array.

+8. Tuples - Array like structure containing only values of the properties.

+9. Type Alias - We can declare one variable as type and then assign the type.
+In this way, we can use the type at many places.

 ## Content

 1. Fetchjson - Used TS for fetching data from a fake API ( you know which one ) :P